sfc-gh-boconnor/Build-an-AI-Assistant-for-FSI-with-AISQL-and-Snowflake-Intelligence/README.md

 ### Prerequisites

-- Snowflake account (free trial works!)
+- Snowflake account (free trial works for most features)
 - ACCOUNTADMIN role access
 - No downloads or CLI tools needed

+> **⚠️ Note for Trial Accounts:** The **Web Search** feature requires External Access Integration, which is not enabled by default on trial accounts.
+If you need this feature, contact your Snowflake representative to have it enabled.
+All other features work without this.

 ### Step 1: Setup Git Integration